Assistant Professor, School of Education

 Office: 111Q Peabody Hall

 Ashley Clayton is an Assistant Professor of Higher Education at Louisiana State University.
 She earned her Ph.D. in Educational Research and Policy Analysis (Higher Education) at North Carolina State University and completed her postdoctoral appointment at the University of Georgia's Institute of Higher Education.
 She was the recipient of an Association for Institutional Research (AIR) grant for her dissertation “Assisting Students in the College Choice Process: Three Essays on the Role and Effectiveness of College Advising Professionals in Public High Schools.”
-Additionally, she served as the Editorial Assistant for the Journal of Higher Education for the past two years.
 She previously has worked in the college access field, including Undergraduate Admissions at Virginia Tech and TRIO Upward Bound at Roanoke College.

-Dr. Clayton’s research agenda broadly focuses on postsecondary outcomes for underrepresented student populations.
+Dr. Clayton’s research agenda broadly focuses on postsecondary outcomes for underserved student populations, including low-income students, first-generation college students, and students of color.
 Specifically, her research examines the barriers, systems, and policies that aid or inhibit postsecondary access and success for underrepresented student populations.
-Several of her research projects examine college access interventions, pre-college advising, community college pathways, remedial education, and the postsecondary experiences of students of color.
+Several of her research projects examine college access interventions, college advising, community college pathways, remedial education, and the postsecondary experiences of students of color.

 Clayton, A. B., Medina, M. C., & Wiseman, A. M. (in press).
 Culture and community: Perspectives from first-year first-generation in college Latino students.
 Journal of Latinos and Education.